 Literature may not be distributed in classrooms except by permission of the instructor or by registered student organizations at the scheduled meetings or events.

 Literature may not be distributed in buildings on campus other than the Memorial Union unless it is University or student organization sponsored and complies with building policies.
-An employee, student or visitor may not solicit or distribute literature to NDSU employees in work areas for matters not related to NDSU business (See ).
+An employee, student or visitor may not solicit or distribute literature to NDSU employees in work areas for matters not related to NDSU business (See NDSU Policy 700 Services and Facilities Usage).
 Literature may not be distributed in classrooms except by permission of the instructor or by recognized student organizations at the scheduled meetings or events.
-Literature to be distributed within the Residence Halls must be approved by the Associate Director of Residence Life.
+For questions regarding literature distribution within the Memorial Union, contact the Director of Operations.
+For questions regarding literature distribution within the Residence Halls, contact the Associate Director of Residence Life.
+For questions regarding literature distribution in other areas, contact the Director of Facilities Management.

 A poster distribution list of places on campus where notices may be posted is available in the Memorial Union Administrative Office, Room 246.
 Bulletin boards in buildings on campus are restricted unless a notice on the board states otherwise.